The Importance of Learning Mandarin Chinese Pronunciation

 Chinese PinYin Chart with Audio (click the image or here)

 This chart may look daunting at first but think about it for more than a second and you’ll realise something.
 If you take those 412 sound combinations and multiply them by 5 (for the 5 tones – yes I’m including the neutral) you obtain a total of 2060.
-That total represents all the sounds you will ever need whilst speaking Mandarin.
+That total represents all the sounds you will ever need while speaking Mandarin.
 Every sentence you will ever use will contain one or more of those 2060 sounds.
 So learn them.

-My first two weeks of lessons in China consisted primarily of pronunciation drills, continued repetition of those 2060 sounds until the class could accurately reproduce them.
+My first two weeks of lessons in China consisted primarily of pronunciation drills, and continued repetition of those 2060 sounds until the class could accurately reproduce them.
 Was it dull?
 For sure!
 But I was with 15 other people and we were all terrible.
 We all laughed and we all got better, eventually.
 Once you have the basics of pronunciation then the learning process becomes much much easier.
 Learning to speak Chinese without this foundational aspect is like trying to speak English without knowing the alphabet!

-During those first two weeks I set myself the task of looking at the pin yin chart in the front of my text book and pronouncing all 412 sounds using a 1st level tone.
+During those first two weeks, I set myself the task of looking at the pinyin chart in the front of my textbook and pronouncing all 412 sounds using a 1st level tone.
 Then I’d go through them again with the 2nd tone, then the 3rd, and then… well I’m sure you get the picture.
 Was this boring?
 Yes.
 It sure was.
 However, I don’t regret the time I spent trying to get those sounds right.
 It reinforced the drills I’d done in class and it taught me how to listen more accurately.

 Yes, by speaking more accurately you’ll be able to listen more accurately!
 If you were learning English then accurate listening would assist your accurate spelling.
-Alas, such benefits are not really yielded in character based languages like Chinese.
+Alas, such benefits are not really yielded in character-based languages like Chinese.
 However, with practice, you’ll pick up the nuances of pronunciation that you didn’t notice at the beginning.
 For instance, you’ll learn, probably quite early on, that the ‘a’ in ‘yan’ on the pinyin chart is pronounced ‘yen’, like the Japanese currency, whereas the ‘a’ in Yang does not have that ‘e’ sound at all.

 These differences in pronunciation are obvious to Chinese natives and become increasingly obvious the more time you devote to spoken Mandarin.
-At first you’ll think you’re saying something correctly but the sound you think you’re making and the sound you’re actually making are very different.
+At first, you’ll think you’re saying something correctly but the sound you think you’re making and the sound you’re actually making are very different.
 You will know when your pronunciation is correct because you will no longer receive those blank looks from Chinese shop owners.
-Instead you receive a smile and the vegetables you ordered.
+Instead, you receive a smile and the vegetables you ordered.
 And that smile, at the end of the day, makes the effort of practicing pronunciation worthwhile – because in that moment you have successfully communicated with another human being in another country using another language.

-1. Alistair, thank you for the chart of 412 Mandarin syllables or possible sound combinations.
+Alistair, thank you for the chart of 412 Mandarin syllables or possible sound combinations.
 I have previously heard the number as being 400 or 420.
 I don’t quite understand why the number seems to vary.

 I do fail to comprehend why in pinyin some sounds such as “yan” or “ian” are not written as “yen” or “ien?”
 This can cause confusion among learners of Mandarin.
 According to the Beijing Language and Culture University’s “New Practical Chinese Reader,” there are a number of other pinyin sounds that also are pronounced differently.
 Do you have a list of these other sounds?